miage-lille/catstagram-ts/README.md

 > 📌 This training is incremental, each exercise is a step to the solution.
 You only need to push the result of the last exercice (or the latest you succeed to do).
 It will be part of your evaluation.

 For this training we use [Vitejs](https://vitejs.dev/) to bundle our app.
-It requires less configuration than [Webpack](https://webpack.js.org/) and it's pretty simple to setup.
-But it's also new so don't use it in production 😉.
+It provides a faster and leaner development experience for modern web projects

 To run the project:
 - `npm install` (or `npm i`)